Women Travel News. Why?

 Throughout Egypt, days are commonly warm or hot, and nights are cool.
 Egypt has only two seasons: a mild winter from November to April and a very hot summer from May to October.
 The only differences between the seasons are variations in daytime temperatures and changes in prevailing winds.
 In the coastal regions, temperatures are an average minimum of 58°F. During winter, temperatures in the desert fluctuate less dramatically, but they can be as low as 32°F at night and as high as 65°F during the day.
 Egypt receives fewer than eighty millimeters of precipitation annually in most areas.
 Cairo receives a little more than one centimeter of precipitation each year, while the areas south of Cairo receive only traces of rainfall.

-Internet and WiFi are quite popular throughout Egypt, especially in the major cities.
-Wi-Fi is available at all hotels where we'll be staying during the tour.
+Internet and WiFi are becoming more and more popular throughout Egypt, especially in the major cities.
+Wi-Fi is available at both hotels where we'll be staying during the tour.
 There is also a growing number of local cafes and Internet cafes that offer high speed Internet.
+McDonald’s, Beanos and Cilantro chain restaurants normally have Wi-Fi access.
 To get a SIM card in Egypt, you'll need to visit a branch of a mobile provider, show a passport and address and then they will sell you a phone number.
 For a SIM card to work in your mobile phone you’ll need an unlocked GSM 900 compatible international phone.
 SIM card phone numbers can be purchased for around 10 LE ($1.68).

 Electrical current is 220 volts in Egypt.
 Plugs are European-style, with two prongs.
 There are very few grounded circuits in Egypt.
 Adapters are readily available for two-pronged North American plugs.